erathorn/MCPhylo.jl/Readme.md

 # MCPhylo

 This package does phylogenetic computations in Julia.
+It is an extension of the `Mamba` package which does Markov Chain Monte Carlo (MCMC) sampling for Bayesian analysis. ([https://mambajl.readthedocs.io/en/latest/](https://mambajl.readthedocs.io/en/latest/))
+**MCPhylo** extends `Mamba` by a tree module to perform phylogenetic computations.

-It comes with its own tree module which currently supports the output of newick strings for tree structures.
+which currently supports the output of newick strings for tree structures.
 The goal is to facilitate phylogenetic computations in computational historical linguistics.
 To facilitate the inference of phylogenetic trees, _Probabilistic Path Hamiltonian Dynamics_ (https://arxiv.org/pdf/1702.07814.pdf)